jdombrowski-mitre/dioptra/docs/source/getting-started/installation.rst

       conda activate name-of-the-environment

-   **NOTE**: The *name-of-the-environment* used for the demos provided in the project codebase can be found be inspecting the specific *environment.yml* file for the tag labeled *name*.
+   **NOTE**: The *name-of-the-environment* used for the demos provided in the project codebase can be found by inspecting the specific *environment.yml* file for the tag labeled *name*.

 .. _quickstart-build-images:

 Pulling the Latest Docker Images
 --------------------------------

-The last step to setup the Secure AI Testbed is to build the necessary docker images used by the repositories various tutorials.
+The last step to setup the Dioptra Testbed is to build the necessary docker images used by the repository's various tutorials.

 **NOTE**: The following steps will only work if you are attempting to use the *master* branch of the repository.
 If you are a developer using a separate branch please see :ref:`dev-guide-build-dev-images`.